How do I reduce the storage size and cost of my Amazon RDS DB instance?

 DB dump and restore

-3. Launch a new Amazon RDS DB instance that has a smaller storage size than your existing DB instance.
+4. Launch a new DB instance that has a smaller storage size than your existing DB instance.

-4. Use your database engine's native tools to dump your existing DB instance (the instance you want to decrease in size).
+5. Use your database engine's native tools to dump your existing DB instance.

-5. Optionally, you can rename your old DB instance, and then name the new DB instance using the old DB instance's name.
-Or, you can reconfigure applications to use the new DB instance's name.
+6. (Optional) You can rename your old DB instance, and then name the new DB instance with the old DB instance's name.
+Or, reconfigure applications to use the new DB instance's name.

-Note: Downtime occurs from the time that your old DB instance stops receiving connections until the time that Amazon RDS directs the connections from your application to the new DB instance.
+Note: After your old DB instance no longer receives connections, downtime occurs until Amazon RDS directs the connections to your new DB instance.

 Replication with AWS DMS